kartonfarkas/api_docs/source/suite/emails/section.rst

      - string
      -
      - Can be **left, right**
+   * - image_width
+     - int
+     - Width of the image
+     -
+   * - image_height
+     - int
+     - Height of the image
+     -
+   * - link_url
+     - string
+     - URL of the link
+     -
+   * - link_title
+     - string
+     - Title of the link
+     -
+   * - is_image_linked
+     - boolean
+     -
+     -
+   * - is_header_linked
+     - boolean
+     -
+     -
+   * - link_description
+     - string
+     - Description added for the link
+     -
    * - form_id
      - int
      - ID of the `form <../../suite/contacts/forms.html>`_
      -
+   * - form_title
+     - string
+     - Title of the form
+     -
    * - target_audience
      - string
      - Contacts who receive the email
      - Can be **all, segment**
+   * - use_social_network
+     - boolean
+     - Clickable social network icons are displayed in the section -
    * - enable_network_sharing
      - boolean
      -